OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 4. Register your custom functions add-in in Excel by completing steps for the platform that you'll be using in this tutorial.

-    * If you're using Excel 2016 for Windows:
+    * If you'll be using Excel for Windows to test your custom functions:

         1. In Excel, choose the **Insert** tab and then choose the down-arrow located to the right of **My Add-ins**.
             ![Insert ribbon in Excel for Windows with the My Add-ins arrow highlighted](../images/excel-cf-register-add-in-1.png)